 •Strong interpersonal and communication skills.
 Must be able to explain technical concepts and analyses implications clearly to a wide audience, and be able to translate business objectives into actionable analyses.

-•Experience with SQL (any variations thereof), Python/PySpark and/or Scala preferred; though experience with other analytics software (SAS, STATA, MATLAB, Mathematica, R/SparklyR) is acceptable.
+•Experience with SQL (any variations thereof), Python/PySpark and/or preferred; though experience with other analytics software (SAS, STATA, MATLAB, Mathematica, R/SparklyR) is acceptable.

 •Familiarity with AWS solutions such as Glue, S3, and Redshift.